Home

 The poet committed suicide because of a thwarted love.

-7) Point to the direction of the action
+7) Points to the direction of the action

 Tumuloy/ sila/ sa bukid.